-Well, I don’t really notice when it rains or stop to even when the sun is shining brightly.
+Well, I don’t really notice when it rains or when the sun is shining brightly.
 But you know what I do pay attention to?
 Snow.
 There is just something so mesmerising about the way millions of flakes float down from the heavens.
 It’s like each and every one of them is doing their own little dance.
 Swirling and twirling through the air.
 It’s one of nature’s most elegant masterpieces.

 It’s been SO freaking cold lately I’ve been struggling to function.
 I hate that kind of bitter cold that’s just a little depressing.
 The kind that comes with murky grey skies, and it’s particularly soul destroying in January and February for some reason.
 But I do like it when it snows, because it kind of gives the cold a purpose.
 You can be like, it’s freezing but woooaah look at the snow.
 And we all head outside to build snowmen and run around in the white fluffy blanket that sprawls across the floor.

 I think snow is a perfect mindfulness tool.
 And seeing as I’ve noticed it today, when we were treated to a few flurries, I’m going to use it as ammunition.

 Whenever I need a mindful moment in the next few weeks, I’m going to sit down, close my eyes, and picture snowflakes falling.

 In my opinion, aside from the ocean’s waves crashing the shore, I’m not sure there’s anything more soothing.